You will pay in-state/in province tuition/fees directly to your host campus.

 Economics: Economics, Resource Economics

-Engineering: Chemical Engineering, Civil and Environmental Engineering, Computer Engineering, Electrical Engineering, Industrial Engineering, Mechanical Engineering
+Engineering: Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Industrial Engineering, Mechanical Engineering

 English: Comparative Literature, English, Linguistics

-Environmental Studies: Environmental Design, Environmental Sciences, Fisheries Science, Natural Resources, Wildlife Conservation
+Environmental Studies: Environmental Design, Environmental Sciences, Fisheries Science, Natural Resources, Sustainability Studies, Wildlife Conservation

 Food Science: Food Science, Nutrition